lambdaclass/concrete/ROADMAP.md

    `stale_proof` regression exist.
 Still on JSON pending the compact `#[proof_fingerprint]` (a): `elf_header`, `loop_invariant` (point proofs, NOT spec-drift-covered — migrating them now would silently lose drift detection).

+   **Deletion gates — multiple checks before JSON support can go away:**
+   - `concrete audit` / `proof-status` must report link origin per proof:
+     `source_linked`, `json_backed`, or `legacy_json_allowed`; no ambiguous
+     "proved" row without origin.
+   - CI must fail on an empty `proof-registry.json` unless the example is still in a documented transition window.
+Empty registries should not become the new mandatory artifact.
+   - CI must fail on any non-empty `proof-registry.json` once the allowlist is empty.
+During migration, the allowlist must name each remaining JSON-backed example and why it cannot yet move.
+   - Every migrated proof must have a stale-link regression: edit the source body, keep the proof link, and verify the claim becomes `stale` through either spec-drift or `#[proof_fingerprint]`.
+   - `--emit-link` must be able to emit the complete source-link block, including the compact fingerprint when needed; manual attribute assembly is not enough for bulk migration.
+   - `check-proofs`, `proof-status`, `concrete prove --emit-link`, and `concrete prove --replay` must treat source-linked and JSON-backed proofs identically before JSON is made legacy.
+   - Release bundles must list zero JSON-backed proof links before the JSON reader can be disabled by default.
+   - Final deletion is two-step: first require an explicit `--allow-legacy-proof-registry` flag for JSON, then remove JSON parsing and the flag after one full green cycle with no allowlist entries.
 2. Make the `concrete prove` binary self-describing for agents.
 Agents may not read repository docs, so the binary must expose the workflow itself:
    `concrete prove --help=agent` prints the proof-authoring sequence, stable